Diwan Dina Nath: Influence

-In November 1847, the title of the Raja of Kalanaur, with a jagir worth 20,000 rupees annually, was conferred upon him.
+In November 1847, the title of the Raja of Kalanaur, with a jagir worth 220,000 rupees annually, was conferred upon him.
 With his clear head and business-like habits, it would have been almost impossible to disentangle the Darbar Accountancy, and after the annexation of the Panjab, Dina Nath's aid in Revenue and Jagir matters was almost as valuable as before.

 At the time of revolt of Sikh army in 1848, it was asserted by some that Raja Dina Nath was a traitor at heart, that he himself had Encouraged the rising, and that had he not been a wealthy man with houses and gardens and many lakhs of rupees in Lahore, convenient for confiscation, he would have joined the rebels without hesitation, but these stories were perhaps invented by his enemies.
-Certain it is that on being recalled to Lahore, he zealously carried out the wishes of the British authorities in counteracting their (i.e. the rebels' anti-British) schemes.

 After the annexation of the Panjab, Raja Dina Nath was confirmed in all of his jagirs, worth Rs.
-46,460, which he held till his death in 1857.
+246,460, which he held till his death in 1857.

+Death

 He died near Kot Khawaja Saeed, at Lahore, Pakistan.
 There he had developed a beautiful garden and it is still called as 'Rajay Wala Bagh'.
 The spot is a few meters away towards West from Samadh Maharajah Sher Singh at Kot Khawaja Saeed, Lahore.
-His descendants are: